Jie-Fang/cudnn-frontend/docs/operations/Attention.md

 - Alibi mask: Attention with Linear Biases (ALiBi) is an additive mask applied to the attention scores as described in the paper [Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation](https://arxiv.org/abs/2108.12409).
 - Padding mask: Also called variable sequence length, this option masks out padded time steps to ignore them in computation.
 Users must pass a per-batch sequence length as specified in the tensors section below.
 - Causal mask: Fills the upper triangular matrix of attention scores with negative infinity.
+- Sliding window mask: Allows computation of attention scores from \(pos-sliding_window_length, pos\] for every position `pos`.
+Fills rest of the entries in the matrix with negative infinity.
 - Dropout: Randomly zeros some of the attention weights after the softmax as a form of regularization.
   Users can configure dropout in two ways:
   - To use the more performant Philox RNG dropout implementation, users must provide: